BirjuVachhani/python-practicals/README.md

 - [x] 5.
 Write a program to plot different types of graphs using PyPlot.

 - [x] 6.
 Write a Python program to read text from a file.
 Find out occurrence of each word in dictionary.
 Create a graphical representation of the same using a bar chart.
 Give label to chart, x-axis and y-axis.

+- [x] 7.
+Write a program to find out whether a number is possible by adding 6,9,20 to each other(Mcchicken Nuggets Problem).